Some are observed, all leave traces: whole-population modeling of French elite civil servants' career paths: Public-Private paths in French elite civil servants

-Different researchers have studied the trajectories of high civil servants in France by defining populations based on organizational belonging at a certain time point, especially by focusing on their past trajectory.

-\cite{rouban_inspection_2010} studied the finance general inspection (igf) on the 1958-2008 period. igf appears to have an important place in the revolving doors phenomenon, as they identified that over the 578 inspectors present in the organization between 1958-2009, a majority had wandered at least once in the private sector (62\%).
-They identify a discontinuity around 1990, with a massification of individuals having done a business school before attending ENA and then igf.
-They also observed after 2000 a growing proportion of igf members who have had an experience in the private sector before coming back, which seems quite aligned with results obtained in our first study with a positive cohort effect for \(\gamma^1\).
-However, we underlie that this study too is subject to bias because of the lack of accounting of right-censoring.

-\cite{kolopp2021pantoufler} conducted a study on the general direction of the treasury (dgtresor) in the 1965-2010 period.
-They exhibited a gendered behavior: men are more likely than women to leave for the most prestigious private industries (especially banking); on the other hand, they do not seem to show gender differences in the overall probability of leaving the public sector.
-They describe that differentiated practices generate unequal outcomes at different points in careers, for example with the stress on international mobility for career advancement and differences in professional networks.
-If we have reasons to assume these factors also play a significant role for other organizations, their strength may vary, and other factors might come into play.
-Even if we don't differentiate within private sector activities, we will compare behavior between men and women across the different organizations of our sample.
+Many social scientists have early insisted on the usefulness of adopting a comparative point of view when describing civil servants populations and public-private paths \citep{charle_pantouflage_1987, kolopp2021pantoufler}.
 We attempt to build upon their results and propose a complete and systematic comparison across the different organizations we mentioned.
 This has value in the sense that it can qualify statements regarding the most prestigious organizations that are represented in these studies: are they really that special compared to other powerful services?
-For example, are the Finance Inspection and Treasury that much more affected by revolving doors compared to other services in the economy ministry or other inspections?
-We can also test statements linked to individual properties: do men have higher chances to leave for the private sector, and then come back?
+For example, are the Finance Inspection and Treasury that much more affected by revolving doors compared to other services in the Ministry of Economics and Finance, or to other inspections?
+We can also test statements linked to individual properties: do men have a higher probability to leave for the private sector, and then come back?